 6. Harissa Broccoli, Spinach, and Wild Rice Casserole

 We’re gonna call it: casseroles are ready for a renaissance.
-For instance, this harissa broccoli, spinach, and wild rice casserole offers layered flavors, hearty whole grains, plenty of fresh vegetables, and enough cheese to make this… not necessarily the healthiest dish here, but extremely tasty (we’d cut cheese by half and nix the prosciutto to skew this on the healthier side).
-Recipe author Tieghan recommends serving this with poached eggs for a full meal, and we couldn’t agree more.
+For instance, this harissa broccoli, spinach, and wild rice casserole offer layered flavors, hearty whole grains, plenty of fresh vegetables, and enough cheese to make this… not necessarily the healthiest dish here, but extremely tasty (we’d cut cheese by half and nix the prosciutto to skew this on the healthier side).
+The recipe developer recommends serving this with poached eggs for a full meal, and we couldn’t agree more.

 Try the recipe from Half Baked Harvest.

 7. Cigrons Amb Espinacs (Catalan Chickpeas and Spinach)

 Unique to the Catalan region of Spain, this chickpea-and-spinach dish sounds simple, yet is ultimately far more than the sum of its parts.
 Simply spiced, this recipe balances sweet and savory with golden raisins and toasty pine nuts, which offset the bitterness of the spinach.
 It’s absolutely delicious.